lagadic/matlab_ros_bridge/README.md

 The software is released under the BSD license.
 See the LICENSE file in this repository for more information.

+Since the compiling procedure is quite involved, please read the entire instructions carefully at least once **before** attempting to compile.

 ## Configuring Matlab

 Before proceeding with the next steps you need to configure Matlab mex compiler.